Get a Quote

 material choices from polyester to carbon.
 Typically we use a protective taffeta on both sides of the sail, however those sailors to looking

 to maximize performance may choose a single taffeta or taffeta core.
+Our Wide Panel MXL sails carry an industry leading 3

 Our most popular performance cruising sail is Custom Axis Laminate(CAL).
 This is a sail that is hard to say no to.
 For not much more than the price of a good quality Dacron sail, you get a high quality laminate that is custom constructed for your boat.
 Primary and secondary load carrying fibers are custom laid at angles determined by the load lines so the sail is actually much stronger where it counts most.
 These hand crafted sails are strung and laminated in environmentally clean and climate controlled rooms on state of the art equipment.
 The protective taffeta on each side makes sail handling easy.
 The anti-UV film in these sails is composed of the same type of ingredients used in UV block in modern car windows.
 CAL sails will hold shape far longer than most Dacron sails.
 We use Vectran fibers in our CAL sails.
 Vectran is an amazing material.
 Pound for pound, Vectran is 5 times stronger than steel, and 10 times stronger than aluminum.
 It has stretch resistance comparable to Kevlar 29 but does not lose strength when flexed.
 Vectran repels water so it is not prone to mildew.
 Since the yarns are flat, it is an ideal material for use in laminated sails.
 Many mega-yacht sails are made with Vectran.